I:03:06 Information Security

 C. Individual Workstations: Includes, but is not limited to, desktops, laptops and PDAs.

-D. Removable or Transportable Media: Includes, but is not limited to, paper forms, reports, cassettes, CDs, USB tokens, flash drives, hard drives and zip drives.
+D. Removable or Transportable Media: Includes, but is not limited to, paper forms, reports, cassettes, CDs, USB drives, flash drives, hard drives and other forms of electronic storage.

 E. Enterprise Systems: The term is applicable to any infrastructure as a means of describing its importance to the University's mission and how it should be administered, protected and funded.
 From a functional viewpoint, an Enterprise System will be either (a) the only delivery platform for an essential service, or (b) a platform for a service to a very broad constituency spanning organizational boundaries.
 An enterprise system is most frequently administered and protected by an institutional unit with expertise in both the technology and the business functions delivered.

-F. MTSU ID Number: Middle Tennessee State University has created a unique identified sometimes referred to as the "M-Number" to reduce the need for using the SSN in most business processes including instruction.
+F. MTSU ID Number: MTSU has created a unique identifier sometimes referred to as the "M-Number" to reduce the need for using the SSN in most business processes including instruction.
 Unique MTSU ID Numbers are assigned to all students and employees of the university and are not reused.